 - 14. Matriculation (applies to housing, employment and public accommodations): being enrolled in a college, university or some type of secondary school. - 15.
 Familial Status (applies to housing, public accommodations and educational institutions): a parent or guardian with children under 18 - 16.
-Source of Income (applies to housing, public accommodations and educational institutions): origination of a person's finances - 17.
-Genetic information (applies to employment and public accommodations): Your DNA or family history which may provide information as to a person's predisposition or likely to come down with a disease or illness. - 18.
+Genetic information (applies to employment and public accommodations): Your DNA or family history which may provide information as to a person's predisposition or likely to come down with a disease or illness. - 17.
+Source of Income (applies to housing and educational institutions): origination of a person's finances - 18.
 Place of Residence or Business (applies to housing and public accommodations): geographical location of home or work - 19.
-Status as a Victim of an Intrafamily Offense (applies to housing): a person who was subjected to domestic violence, sexual assault and stalking - 20.
-Credit Information (applies to employment): any written, verbal or other communication of information bearing on an employee's creditworthiness, credit standing, credit capacity or credit history. - 21.
-Status as a Victim or Family Member of a Victim of Domestic Violence, a Sexual Offense, or Stalking (applies to employment): a person or family member of a person who has experienced domestic violence, a sexual offense, or stalking.
+Status as a Victim of an Intrafamily Offense (applies to housing): a person who was subjected to domestic violence, sexual assault and stalking

-Enforcement of this protected trait becomes effective October 1, 2019.
 Please note that these definitions are not exhaustive.